- GYMKHANA RODEO SERIES – August 3, 2014. Events start at 8 am and run until completed.

-- Sunflower Art Festival – Saturday, August 23, 2014 at the Dr. Saul Community Center – visit http://www.mountainairarts.org for more information and vendor application forms.
-The Great Salt Lick Contest is again planned for 2014!
+- Sunflower Art Festival – Saturday, August 23, 2014 at the Dr. Saul Community Center – visit http://www.manzanomountainartcouncil.org/ for more information and vendor application forms.

 Preserved within this monument are 17th-century Spanish churches.
 The monument includes the ruins of three Indian pueblos and four Spanish Missions.
 A stop at the Visitor Center on U.S. 60 in Mountainair will orient you to the three sites.
 A museum display and audio-visual program will provide you with information on these sites.
 The Visitor Center and ruins are open daily year-round except December 25th and January 1st.

 San Gregorio was one of the finest and most architecturally sophisticated churches of its time.

 Over 300 pueblo rooms and two churches can be seen along the self-guided trial.

 The red stone walls of this mission church offer striking insight into 17th century design.

 Located 13 miles northwest of Mountainair off NM 55, this lovely park features three miles of interconnected trails and 18 campsites.

 Part of the Cibola National Forest, the Mountainair Ranger District has seven developed recreation areas for those who like a prepared camping or picnic area.
 There are also areas for camper and horse-trailer parking.

 On a broad avenue (US 60) reminiscent of a western movie, Mountainair offers unique shops, art galleries, restaurants, a café, and a well-stocked grocery.
 Travelers can choose from our landmark hotel, motels, RV park, and luxury bed and breakfasts in town or more quiet and remote accommodations near town.